Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model: Experiments and Results

-First, the model is tested on solving question answering problems.
-This set of experiments uses the Geo-query dataset\cite{10.5555/1864519.1864543} that includes geographical questions and answers.

-There are two metrics for evaluation: the token level accuracy, and the denotation accuracy.
+We first conduct a set of experiments on the Geo-query dataset\cite{10.5555/1864519.1864543} that performs semantic parsing on geographical questions.
+We use the token level accuracy and the denotation accuracy to evaluate the performance.
 The token level accuracy is based on simple token-level comparison against the reference logical form.
 And the denotation accuracy is the percentage of denotation match, as in \cite{Jia_2016} and \cite{liang-etal-2011-learning}.

-In the comparative experiment, the models are trained and tested under the same environment settings.
-The training set consists of 480 question-answer pairs and the development set consists of 120 pairs for testing purpose.
-All the models are tuned in 10 epochs, with word-embedding dimension 150, hidden dimension (which is the latent space dimension) 200, learning rate 0.001, dropout rate 0.2, and the LSTM network in the encoder is set to bidirectional.
-Under this experimental setting, several MGMAEs are evaluated, from single-filter MGMAE to four-filter MGMAE.
-Thus we can explore how the number of filters affects the performance and what should be the optimal number of filters.
-In addition, The MGMAEs are compared with the ordinary encoder-decoder model to show whether there is any enhancement.
-Experiment for each model is conducted five times and the averaged results are shown in Table \ref{tab:1}.

-The results have shown how the number of filters affects performance.
-On the Geo-query dataset, two-filter MGMAE achieves the best performance, then the accuracies decrease when the number of filters increases.
-The single-filter MGMAE does not work as well as the ordinary encoder-decoder model, since the encoder in MGMAE is only trained by the input data, while the encoder in the encoder-decoder model is tuned by the input-output sequences.
-However, the two-filter MGMAE significantly improves the performance and gains better results compared to the encoder-decoder model.
-Which indicates the effectiveness of the multi-filter architecture.
+We conduct a set of comparative experiments, hence the training and validation environments are identical.
+The network and training specifications are stated in Table \ref{tab:specification}.

+We have trained and evaluated several models with different number of filters.
+So that we can determine the best number of filters to use in this task.
+We discover that the optimal number of filters for this dataset is 2.
+In addition, We use the ordinary encoder-decoder model and MGMAE\cite{yang2021representation} as the benchmarks to show the enhancement made by our LEMS.
+By comparing with MGMAE, we can also demonstrate the effectiveness of latent space enhancement by the transformer $T$.

+We perform each experiment five times and report their average in Table \ref{tab:1}.
+The results show that our LEMS is able to significantly outperform the other baseline methods.

+By comparing with the ordinary encoder-decoder model, we can prove that the multi-filter structure with latent enhancement does significantly improve the results, in both metrics.
+By comparing with the MGMAE, we can observe a small improvement, which indicates the transformer $T$ does contribute to the model.

+The results also show the relationship between the performance and the number of filters, as well as the optimal number of filters.
+On the Geo-query dataset, two-filter LEMS achieves the best performance.
+We can observe a negative relationship between the performance and the number of filters.
+While the number of filters goes up, both accuracies decrease.
 Figure \ref{fig:geo} shows the latent space representations for the training samples.
-The left figure clearly indicates that two Gaussians superbly separate the samples, thus we get the best result for two-filter MGMAE.
-By contrast, three Gaussians do not well divide the samples, which may result in cluster misassignment in the test data and thus deprecate the performance.